 Wilderness PSD Water Plant was awarded the 2016 WV-AWOP 5 Year Achievement Award for Outstanding Efforts Toward Optimizing Filter Plant Performance.
 Congratulations to our outstanding treatment plant crew: Scott Rader-Chief Operator, Guy Amick, DJ Hanshaw Jr, and Pat McCutcheon.

-SOURCE WATER PROTECTION GRANT PROJECT
+SOURCE WATER PROTECTION GRANT PROJECTS

 In May 2017, Wilderness Public Service District was awarded a grant from WV DHHR, Bureau for Public Health, Office of Environmental Health Services for the purchase of a portable raw water pump.
 As of September 2017, the District will now be able to pump from an alternate source in the event of an emergency.